ed-freitas/ps-projects-audition/README.md

 So, by calling the `readfields` function we can read the PDF form fields of any particular PDF that contains a form, which follows the [AcroForm](https://www.smartdoctech.com/pdf/FormsAPIReference.pdf) specification.

 ## Task 8: Wrapping up the `readfields` function
-With the `readfields` ready, need to first open the PDF file and read its content—which we can do with the following code.
+With the `readfields` ready, we need to first open the PDF file and read its content—which we can do with the following code.

 ```
 def getfields(infile):